-This balance is coming from the roll up of the net asset value (NAV) of the underlying entities as a basis of valuing the investment.
-The Directors have concluded that the valuation basis of Company's investments which indicates best approximate of the fair value of the investments is the allocation of the NAV based on percentage ownership given the investments themselves are not traded in an active market.
-The FVTPL disclosed is not necessarily indicative of an amount the Company would realise should it chose to sell the investments.
-Future events will also affect the estimates of fair value.
-The effect of such events on the estimates of fair value including ultimate liquidation of investments could be material to the financial statements.
-The main driver of the NAV are the underlying assets of the entities invested in which are primarily represented by real estate assets.
+The investment's fair value is coming from the roll up of the net asset value ("NAV") of the underlying entities as a basis of valuing the investment.
+The Directors concluded that the valuation basis which best approximates fair value of the investments is the allocation of NAV based on percentage ownership given that the investments are not traded in an active market.
+Future events can also affect the estimated fair value.
+The main driver of the NAV are the underlying real estate assets.
 Below is a description of the estimates involved in valuing those assets: